 1. Passion: What gets you up in the morning?

 Have a look at your calendar, your emails, sites you subscribe to or people you follow on Twitter.
 Get a sense of on what you are spending your time on when you are not busy.
 How you spend your free time reveals to you what your true passions and interests are.
 Blogging about your passion and the knowledge you possess makes you enjoy what you do, and turns the work into play.
+Success isn’t guaranteed but it is much more likely when you are emotionally invested in your topic.
 Now come up with a list of topics you care about.
 These are the questions you should think about:

 - Who are you?